 Count nouns are nouns you can count.
-They exist as individual units, and they can be cut into parts.
-Some examples of count nouns include tree, house, boy, girl, country, city, idea, etc.
+They are individual units, and they can be cut into parts.
+Some examples of count nouns include tree, house, boy, girl, country, city, or idea.

 Count nouns can be pluralized.
 We can have three trees, two girls, or many ideas.
 It is possible to use the articles a and an with count nouns, when there is only one of them.
 For example, "I met a cute boy today," or, "That's an interesting idea."

 Noncount nouns cannot be used with the articles a or an.
-To show the quantity of a noncount noun, we use expressions like some, much, less, a lot of, a little of, etc. For example, "I have a lot of furniture in my house," or, "This guidebook doesn't include much information about French culture."
-With noncount nouns, we cannot use the expressions "a few," "many," "both," "several," "one of," or "a couple of."
+To show the quantity of a noncount noun, we use expressions like some, much, less, a lot of, a little of, etc. For example, "I have a lot of furniture in my house," or, "This guidebook doesn't have much information about French culture."

 Count and Noncount Nouns Grammar Quiz

 Count and Noncount Nouns Lessons: